 Piracetam has not been approved by the U.S. Food and Drug Administration for use in medical contexts.
 This is only due to their lack of formal testing, not for product safety.
 Other countries have approved this supplement for human use and have been using it for decades.
 Their doctors regularly prescribe Piracetam to their patients.
 It is not a controlled substance, therefore it is legal to possess, consume and buy for human use.

 Most reviews of Piracetam are favorable.
-It is called a tolerable and easy to take supplement with few side effects.
+It is called a tolerable and easy to take a supplement with few side effects.
 It is sometimes hard to determine a baseline; overdose effects have almost never been reported.
 Those who have left reviews say:

-* The best benefit noticed after taking Piracetam were related to memory.
-I was able to recall images, names and experiences with better detail.
+- The best benefit noticed after taking Piracetam were related to memory.
+I was able to recall images, names, and experiences with better detail.
 There were even memories from my childhood I suddenly remembered.

-* Sometimes when sitting in a classroom I would just feel “foggy.”
+- Sometimes when sitting in a classroom I would just feel “foggy.”
 After taking Piracetam I began to feel more involved with my class and found I was able to focus better during lessons.

-* I often dream at night, but have never really been able to remember the details of the dreams.
+- I often dream at night but have never really been able to remember the details of the dreams.
 When I began to take Piracetam I would wake up with total recall of my dreams that night.
 My dreams have become more lifelike and detailed.

-Side effects of Piracetam are entirely mild, and are not something one should worry about whilst using the drug.
+Side effects of Piracetam are entirely mild and are not something one should worry about whilst using the drug.
 While the U.S. has not yet listed this supplement as a medical aid too many cognitive dysfunctions, it appears many other countries have performed studies and support its use.
 I would find Piracetam a supplement to try if experiencing any mental struggles.
 The studies and the reviews read on this supplement clearly state it is able to improve mental clarity.